3 Tips to Help Temper Taxes

 Focusing on tax-friendly investments—and implementing strategies and tactics designed to reduce the portfolio’s tax liability—helps keep tax efficiency at the forefront all year long.
 Learn More

+As most investors know, investment returns alone don’t mean much.
+Rather, we believe it’s after-tax investment returns that matter.
 Investing with an eye on taxes should be a year-long effort.
-Waiting until tax season may mean missed opportunities to take advantage of savvy tax-mitigating moves throughout the year.
-In particular, we believe three strategies should always be top of mind when looking to improve the overall tax efficiency of your clients' portfolios: 1) harvesting tax losses, 2) managing distributions, and 3) thinking strategically about investments.
+Waiting until tax season may mean missed opportunities to take advantage of important strategies throughout the year.
+Adhering to three ongoing efforts—harvesting tax losses, managing distributions and thinking strategically—may improve the overall tax efficiency in your clients’ portfolios.

 Investors may carry forward any additional losses indefinitely.
 The IRS provides guidance on the amount you can carry forward or consult with a professional tax consultant.
-Let’s take a look at a hypothetical example of how tax-loss harvesting works.
+Let’s take a look at Figure 1 for a hypothetical example of how tax-loss harvesting works.

 Figure 1 | Hypothetical Example: Rebecca and Joe bought two mutual funds years ago for $25,000 each.